 One life event that appears on all versions of “life stress scales” is serious illness.
 It’s considered a grief-producing event, like other major life losses such as the loss of a relationship due to separation or death.
 Until I became chronically ill, I had no idea that the people I knew with ongoing health struggles were grieving.
 Now I know that there’s a lot to grieve over—the loss of the ability to be as productive as we once were, the loss of friends, the ability to take part in cherished activities, and independence.

 Grief comes in waves, and can arrive unexpectedly.
 One moment, we can feel accepting of the changes in our lives.
 The next minute we can be overcome by sadness.
 A simple interaction can trigger it: For example, I thought I was done grieving about my lost career.
 It’s been over a decade since I had to stop working due to illness.
 Then, one day, I ran into a former colleague who described all the changes that have taken place at the law school where I taught.
 To my surprise, a wave of grief overcame me, and I had to work hard not to break out in tears in front of her.
-This happened even though, were I to recover, I wouldn’t return to my old job.
+This happened even though, if I recover, I don't plan to return to my old job.
 It's a thing of the past.

 The grieving process I’ve gone through as a result of chronic illness has been one of the most intense of my life.
 Odd as it may sound, it’s been more intense than the grief I felt when my mother died.
 She lived across the Atlantic and we rarely saw each other.
 She had a long, good life.
 I was sad to lose her and I grieved, but it was not as intense as the grieving I’ve gone through over the upheaval in my life due to chronic illness.